 So, what does exfoliating do?
 Exfoliating removes dead skin cells at the surface of your skin, which leads to a brighter complexion.
+There are two types of exfoliation: mechanical exfoliation (which uses a physical exfoliant like a sugar scrub or facial scrub tool) and chemical exfoliation (as in a chemical peel or a different chemical exfoliant).
+This article will focus on physical exfoliation, as this is the exfoliation method you will complete at home.
 When combined with the right clean beauty products, it can further nourish and hydrate the skin to maintain a healthy appearance.
-While it’s nice to get a professional facial from a dermatologist every once in awhile, it’s less expensive and more convenient to exfoliate the skin at home.
+While it’s nice to get a professional facial from a dermatologist every once in a while, it’s less expensive and more convenient to exfoliate the skin at home.

 How Often Should You Exfoliate Your Face?